-In addition, by definition, the indicators in this report provide information about whether a care recipient met the criteria for the QI during the quarter or assessment window.
+In addition, by definition, the indicators in this report provide information about whether a care recipient or staff member met the criteria for the QI during the quarter or assessment window.
 The indicator measure does not provide information about the frequency or duration of that measure (e.g., frequency or duration of physical restraint, number of falls, duration of polypharmacy).